skills/introduction-to-codeql/README.md

 <details id=5>
 <summary><h2>Finish</h2></summary>

-_Congratulations friend, you've completed this course!_ 🏆
+_Congratulations!
+You have completed this course!_ 🏆

 Here's a recap of all the tasks you accomplished in your repository:
-  - Enabled CodeQL on your repository
+  - Enabled CodeQL on your repository.
-  - CodeQL scanned the code in your repository and notified us of two SQL injection vulenrabilities
+  - CodeQL scanned the code in your repository and notified us of two SQL injection vulenrabilities.
-  - We reviewed the findings, marked the findings as closed, and explored the audit trail
+  - Reviewed the findings, marked the findings as closed, and explored the audit trail.
-  - Fixed your code in the main branch and saw that the findings automatically closed out
+  - Fixed your code in the main branch and saw that the findings automatically closed out.
-  - Introduced a new vulnerability in a new branch
+  - Introduced a new vulnerability in a new branch.
-  - Created a pull request, and were notified of the vulnerability
+  - Created a pull request, and were notified of the vulnerability.

 ### What's next?

 - Continue your learning!
 Our [code scanning documentation](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning) is a great resource for learning more about CodeQL.
-- Lern more about CodeQL.
+- Learn more about CodeQL.
 Take a look at the [CodeQL documenation](https://codeql.github.com/docs/) site to learn about all of the features of this powerful tool.
 - [We'd love to hear what you thought of this course](TBD-feedback-link).
 - [Take another TBD-organization Course](https://github.com/TBD-organization).
 - [Read the GitHub Getting Started docs](https://docs.github.com/en/get-started).